linz/snap/BUILD.md

 Build instructions Windows
 ==========================

+Note: Building 32bit windows versions is no longer maintained.
+Only 64 bit Release and Debug configurations are still supported.

 In order to build SNAP the following tools must be installed on the build computer:

 1) Microsoft Visual Studio 2014

 2) perl (this has been built with the Activestate perl distribution, however other distributions should work)

 3) hhc - the Microsoft HTML help compiler - assumed to be in a directory in the PATH variable.
+This is no longer maintained by MicroSoft.
+Looking at alternatives!

-4) boost libraries installed into a /boost subdirectory
+4) boost libraries installed into a /boost subdirectory.
+The boost libraries are downloaded from https://sourceforge.net/projects/boost/.
+Currently installed using the prebuilt binaries and installing to snap directory, which creates boost subdirectory (but also overwrites README.md).
+The boost version may need updating in ms/projects/snapwin.props.

 5) wxWidgets built in the /wxwidgets directory (see the README.md file in that directory)